sfan5/MultiCraft/games/MultiCraft_game/files/throwing/README.txt

 by PilzAdam

 Inroduction:
-This mod adds bows and arrows to multicraft.
+This mod adds bows and arrows to minetest.

 How to install:
 Unzip the archive an place it in multicraft-base-directory/mods/multicraft/